freeCodeCamp/freeCodeCamp/guide/english/computer-science/compiled-versus-interpreted-languages/index.md

 ### Compiled Languages

 Compiled languages are converted directly into machine code that the processor can execute.
 As a result, they tend to be faster and more efficient to execute than interpreted languages.
 They also give the developer more control over hardware aspects, like memory management and CPU usage.
+It also gives the compiler a chance to perform some optimizations that would not be possible on interpreted programs, like removing unused functions, variables and classes.

 Compiled languages need a "build" step - they need to be manually compiled first.
 You need to "rebuild" the program every time you need to make a change.
 In our hummus example, the entire translation is written before it gets to you.
 If the original author decided he wanted to use a different kind of olive oil, the entire recipe would need to be translated again and then sent to you.